Reaching your instances

 Site-to-site-VPN

-Using a site-to-site tunnel, you would setup a tunnel between your cloud and your router.
 This could be the office router or a (more advanced) router based in your home.
 Once the tunnel is up, users that sit connected to the (home or office) router would have their traffic automatically (and transparently) routed into the tunnel.
-This would negate the need to login, the cloud network(s) and the office networks would be seamlessly connected using the tunnel and the end user experience is equally seamless - the cloud becomes “local” to the end user.

-The downside is that a site-to-site vpn is difficult to setup (while only having to be setup once) and only works from behind the router that connects to the cloud.
-So if you set it up in your office and have users working from home, they still need an alternate solution.
+The downside is that a site-to-site VPN is difficult to setup (while only having to be setup once) and only works from behind the router that connects to the cloud, so if you set it up in your office and have users working from home, they still need an alternate solution.

 Bounce server

-The concept of a bounce server is very simple - you create an instance with a floating IP to which you have your users connect using for instance SSH (or RDP if running Windows).
 This way, only the bounce server needs a floating IP.
-Once the users are connected to the server (preferably securely, for instance using SSH keys and with their own account that has not got SUDO permissions), they are then able to connect down stream to other instances from the bounce server as the bounce server is also connected to the internal network(s) and is able to reach them when originating traffic from itself (there is no routing happening, users would work “locally” from the bounce server).
-An upside to not having network access directly, but rather proxying through the bounce server (and using its authentication), is that automated hacks (viruses and trojans) that might originate from your workstation will not be able to connect to the internal systems directly (as there is no network path available).
+Once you’ve connected your users to the server (preferably securely, for example by using SSH keys and with their own account that has not got elevated permissions), they are then able to connect to other instances from the bounce server as the bounce server is also connected to the internal network(s) and is able to reach them when originating traffic from itself (there is no routing happening, users would work through the bounce server).

-The downside is that its cumbersome to for instance copy a file to the cloud instances (as it will need to first be copied to the bounce server and then copied again from there downstream).
-The end user experience is further lessened by having to use another computer than your personal workstation (the bounce server instance) to to 99% of your tasks.
-Aside from this, the bounce servers own security becomes paramount.
-Updating the bounce server regularly (as well as locking it down using security groups) is highly recommended.
+The downside is that its cumbersome to for example copy a file to the instances (as you will first need to copy it to the bounce server and then copied again from there to the instance).
+The user experience is further lessened by having to use another computer than your personal workstation (the bounce server instance) to 99% of your tasks.

 Tip

-While it might sound appealing to mix-match the above alternatives, we strongly recommend implementing a single strategy for cloud access and instead making sure its locked down.
-With multiple ways to access your cloud infrastructure, the risk that security might be compromised increases drastically.
-A well rounded solution is the client VPN.
-This will provide a good tradeoff between security and usability for management of cloud infrastructure.
+While it might sound appealing to mix-match the above alternatives, we strongly recommend implementing a single strategy for cloud access and making sure its locked down.